About the council

 If you have questions or need assistance with the membership application, please call 608-514-2513, or send an email to firstname.lastname@example.org

 The ATAC is composed of individuals with disabilities who use assistive technology or the family members or guardians of those individuals.
 Additional required members include representatives from specific state agencies and organizations as outlined in the 21st Century Assistive Technology Act.
+These members are indicated by a *.

 In addition, the ATAC may appoint additional representatives from other state agencies, public agencies, or private organizations, as long as the consumer majority is maintained.
 As the ATAC recruits consumer members and makes additional appointments, care should be taken to maintain a council that reflects the diversity of the state "with respect to race, ethnicity, types of disabilities across the age span" as well as the types of AT devices and services used by its citizens with disabilities.